 Those commands are not understandable and don’t indicate a particular problem so you can’t fix it until you enter the correct commands.
 There are some reasons and fixes for them.
 If you have been the chase for one of those errors, look no further than here, here’s how to deal with them.
 To make things a little easier, we’ve figured out ways from a few different places into a complete step-by-step guide with screenshots.
-Let’s dive in.
+Let’s dive in and Fix UEFI Internal Shell on macOS Mojave on VirtualBox.

 Close VirtualBox Completely Before Applying The Code

 There are a couple of reasons why this happens.
-One of the most basic reasons is not closing the machine app entirely before applying the VirtualBox code.
+One of the most basic reasons that Fix UEFI Internal Shell on macOS Mojave on VirtualBox appears is not closing the machine app entirely before applying the VirtualBox code.
 When you create the virtual machine and go to apply the code to VirtualBox on Command Prompt, we have clearly noted you to first close the VirtualBox entirely.
 If you don’t, there’s a good chance of the problem to show up on the screen.

 For anyone who is stuck at Shell, you can probably solve this by creating a new virtual machine from the instructions guide and basically apply the patch command when the virtual machine is completely CLOSED (even from Task Manager).
 This will definitely help if the problem was due to the reason so make sure you do it next time beforehand.